black-ai/blackbox-documentation/security.md

 ## Security
-Considerations for application security and authentication.
+The considerations for application security and authentication are as follows.
 #### Identities and Authentication
 Login credentials are currently set to be shared across an organisation.
 Application permissions and user segregation are coming soon.
 #### Programmer Keys